a-castellano/toggl-jira-work-logger/README.md

 ## Why I wrote this utility?

 Every day at IT department I have to handle many issues.
-For each issue, head of department asks us to log your work in Company's JIRA account.
+For each issue, head of department asks us to log our work in Company's JIRA account.

 We have to set the following info:
 * Date started